zooko/smalloc/README.md

 * Rewrite it in Odin. :-) (Sam and Andrew's recommendation -- for the programming language, not for the rewrite.)

-Things `smalloc` does not currently attempt to do:

-* Try to mitigate malicious exploitation after a memory-usage bug in the user code.

 * Shrink the lookup tables!